Home > Alumni >

 Aaron Wilson’s shorts – including AHMAD’S GARDEN, which premiered at MIFF 2008 – won numerous awards and travelled to 100+ film festivals worldwide.
 His debut feature CANOPY debuted at 2013’s Toronto International Film Festival and played at Busan, Abu Dhabi (where it was awarded Special Jury Mention), Stockholm, Rotterdam, Taipei and New Horizons Poland.
 He is signed as a TVC director with Airbag.

 Anthony Chen’s shorts were recognized at several film festivals including Ah Ma (Special Mention, 60th Cannes Film Festival) and Haze (Nominee, Golden Bear for Short Film, 58th Berlin Film Festival).
 He won Singapore’s National Arts Council 2009 Young Artist Award and completed a Film Directing MA at the UK’s National Film & TV in 2010.
 His debut feature film ILO ILO premiered in Directors’ Fortnight at Cannes 2013 and won the prestigious Camera d’Or for Best Debut Film, garnering over 40 awards internationally.
-He is second feature is 2019’s WET SEASON.
+His second feature is 2019’s WET SEASON.
 He works between London and Singapore.

 Callum Cooper completed his Master’s degree at London’s Royal College of Art.
 His short LITTLE BROTHER screened at Sundance 2011 and VICTORIA, GEORGE, EDWARD and THATCHER at Toronto 2010.
 His fine art commission was “the constant and the flux” for Toronto International Film Festival (2012) and short film MINE KAFON won a jury prize at the Focus Forward program presented at Sundance 2013.